jmor1234/nextjs-ai_builder_stack_docs/done_Convex/convex_docs.md

 Clerk is an authentication platform providing login via passwords, social identity providers, one-time email or SMS access codes, and multi-factor authentication and basic user management.

-If you're using Next.js, see the [Next.js setup guide](https://docs.clerk.com/docs/nextjs-setup).

 ### Get started

 This guide assumes you already have a working React app with Convex.
 If not, follow the [Convex React Quickstart](https://docs.convex.dev/quickstart/react) first.
 Then: